JITESH1101/RISC-V-SoC-Tapeout---WEEK-4/DAY2/README.md

        - At higher electric fields (when ϵ≥ϵc​), the velocity no longer increases with the field.
 It saturates and becomes constant at a maximum value, vsat​ (approximately 105 m/s).
 The reason for this saturation is identified as scattering effects, where carriers collide more frequently with the lattice atoms at high energies, limiting their average velocity.

    - This behavior is captured by a more complex velocity model.
-For continuity, a specific model was presented: vn​(m/s)={μn​⋅ϵ/(1+(ϵ/ϵc​))vsat​​for ϵ≤ϵc​for ϵ≥ϵc​​
+For continuity, a specific model was presented:

+     vn​(m/s)={μn​⋅ϵ/(1+(ϵ/ϵc​))vsat​​for ϵ≤ϵc​for ϵ≥ϵc​​

    - The critical electric field, ϵc​, is the point where this transition begins and is defined as ϵc​=μn​2vsat​​.

    - An attempt was made to re-derive the drain current equation using this more accurate velocity model.
+The fundamental current equation,

+     Id​=−vn​(x)⋅Qi​(x)⋅W

-The fundamental current equation, Id​=−vn​(x)⋅Qi​(x)⋅W, was used, where Qi​(x) is the inversion layer charge.
+     was used, where Qi​(x) is the inversion layer charge.
 This led to a very complex mathematical expression for Id​:

-    Id​=1+ϵc​⋅LVds​​μn​⋅Cox​​⋅(W/L)[(Vgs​−Vt​)Vds​−Vds2​/2]
+     Id​=1+ϵc​⋅LVds​​μn​⋅Cox​​⋅(W/L)[(Vgs​−Vt​)Vds​−Vds^2​/2]

   - This formula was noted to be too complex for practical, manual circuit analysis, necessitating a simpler, more unified model.

 # Velocity Saturation Drain Current Model

   - To simplify the analysis of short-channel devices, a more practical, unified drain current model was introduced.
-A variable Vgt​ was first defined as Vgt​=(Vgs​−Vt​).
+A variable Vgt​ was first defined as

+    Vgt​=(Vgs​−Vt​).

   - A distinction was made between device operation modes for long-channel (>250nm) and short-channel (<250nm) technologies.
 While the Cutoff and Saturation modes are common to both, the linear/resistive mode in short-channel devices is replaced by a Velocity Saturation mode.

-  - A single, unified current equation was proposed to cover all modes of operation (except cutoff, where Id​=0 for Vgt​<0):\
+  - A single, unified current equation was proposed to cover all modes of operation (except cutoff, where Id​=0 for Vgt​<0):

-    Id​=kn​⋅[(Vgt​⋅Vmin​)−2Vmin2​​]⋅[1+λVds​]
+    Id​=kn​⋅[(Vgt​⋅Vmin​)−Vmin^2/2​​]⋅[1+λVds​]

    - The key to this model is the term Vmin​, which is defined as the minimum of three voltage values:

       Vmin​=min(Vgt​,Vds​,Vdsat​)